 So the first thing you need to know before you go and purchase your seed garlic is your growing zone.
 You can find it easily online by googling “(your town and state) growing zone”.

 This is less of an issue if you are getting your garlic at a local farm supply store or plant nursery because they probably only carry what is growing good in your area, but if you order online or just for general knowledge it’s important to know.

 I find that it’s a bit hard for me to find seed garlic at the local farm supply stores.
 Sometimes they have them, sometimes they don’t, they never can tell me if they are going to have them and if they do have them they disappear before I even know they ever had them.

 I used to have a friend at the local Tractor Supply… An insider if you will (wink, wink), but he is no longer working there which is a very bad thing for me but a very good thing for him.

 Anyway, you might be able to find them locally or you can order online.
 Pretty much every seed company has seed garlic but I usually use The Potato Garden for my seed potatoes and seed garlic.
-It’s a family owned farm that specializes in potatoes and garlic.
+It’s a family-owned farm that specializes in potatoes and garlic.

-In the fall, 4-6 weeks before your first frost.
+The best time to plant garlic is in the fall, 4-6 weeks before your first frost.

 Our first frost here in zone 7b is November 15th.
 This means that we want to plant garlic at the beginning or the middle of October.